dorongold/gradle-task-tree/README.md

 `gradle <task 1>...<task N> taskTree`

-When one of the tasks given to the gradle command is `taskTree`, execution of all the other tasks on that line is skipped.
+When one of the tasks given to the gradle command is `taskTree`, executions of all the other tasks given on that command are skipped.
 Instead, their task dependency tree is printed.

 ### Examples